eliasbenb/PlexAniBridge/docs/configuration.md

 Allows regressive updates and deletions, which **can cause data loss**.

-!!! warning
+!!! danger "Data Loss Warning"

     **Enable only if you understand the implications.**

     Destructive sync allows:

     - Deleting AniList entries.
-    - Making regressive updates (e.g., if AniList progress is higher than Plex, AniList will be **lowered** to match Plex).
+    - Making regressive updates - e.g., if AniList progress is higher than Plex, AniList will be **lowered** to match Plex.

-!!! note

     To delete AniList entries for unwatched Plex content, enable both `FULL_SCAN` and `DESTRUCTIVE_SYNC`.